Back to blog

 } from "native-base";

-NativeBase provides hooks to check what is the current theme and color mode i.e. Light or Dark , but this comes with the hassle of importing the hook, calling it, conditionally checking the color mode etc. All of this can be a tedious endeavour.
+NativeBase offers hooks to detect the current theme and color mode (Light or Dark), but this requires importing hooks, calling them, and conditionally checking the mode, which is a tedious process.

 import React from "react";